The Best Green Goddess Salad Dressing

 Please don't judge me. 🙂

-I love this recipe for a couple reasons:
+I love this green goddess dressing recipe for a couple of reasons:

 - It's absolutely, out of this world, crazy delicious.